minhajqureshi60/test/README.md

 sudo systemctl restart jenkins
 # run the project in jenkins

-# usnig webhooks for automation
+# using webhooks for automation
 webhooks:it is added for automation and it will automatedly triggerfor gitscm pulling install the github integration plugins in jenkins and then go the github and configure the webhook
 $ projectsettings<webhooks<Add webhook < payloadurl(copy the ip of jenkins ie: ip of jenkins/github-webhook/)